Below is a list of some of the most commonly asked questions we are asked, along with answers.

 Do I buy direct or do I need to go through a dealer network?

 If your business is based in Canada, you can buy your systems directly from us.
 Simply get in touch via the inquiry form on our Contact page, or give us a call at 1-855-804-7726.
-For those businesses based in the United States, you can purchase your Composite TotalJoist system through an Authorized Dealer.
+For those businesses based in the United States, you can purchase your Composite TotalJoist system through an Authorized Dealer located in your state.
 Our network of Authorized Dealers is fully versed in the specifics of our systems and can ensure you receive the same great experience from start to finish.
 Contact us to find the Authorized Dealer closest to your location.
 Please click here to learn more about becoming an Authorized Dealer of our systems.

 Are you insured and do you provide a warranty on projects?